TinkerSnail/el_sombrero/README.md

 ## What's different from the stock Enterprise

-- It spins flat with a gentle fan out instead of tilting up to vertical.
-- The spin stays smooth at every speed, no jitter.
 - It wears a big painted sombrero.
-- It sits on a concrete pad, and the ride casts a shadow that sweeps across the pad as it spins.
-- Riders don't poke through the hat.

 ![El Sombrero spinning on its concrete pad](media/screenshot.png)